SovaNetwork/utxo-tracing/README.md

 - `POST /sign-transaction` - proxy a signing request to the configured signing service

 *Note: querying data for blocks less than 6 blocks behind the chain tip are subject to change based on the reorg mechanics described below.*

+### Indexer Address Filtering

+The indexer keeps a vector of watched Bitcoin addresses in memory.
+Every new block is scanned and only transactions touching these addresses are forwarded to the UTXO database.
+It is infeasible to pre-seed filters with all possible Ethereum addresses because there are 2^160 potential combinations.
+Instead, the `derive-address` endpoint automatically inserts the newly converted Bitcoin address into the in-memory list so it begins receiving UTXO updates immediately.

 ## Installation